Hans Kraus: Climbing

 In 1940, he met Fritz Wiessner, who would become a lifelong friend and climbing partner.
 Wiessner had discovered the Shawangunks in 1935, and together Kraus and Wiessner spent every spare day developing routes in the area.
 Wiessner was known for his outstanding free climbing technique; Kraus's specialty was aid climbing.
 Thus, the two men's climbing skills complemented each other.
 While both men enjoyed climbing with women (notably with Bonnie Prudden, an accomplished climber in her own right), they continued to climb together, with often spectacular results.
 One of Kraus's and Wiessner's most significant efforts at the Gunks was High Exposure, a bold 5.6 that involves a blind reach around an overhung corner 150 feet up in the air; the route still confounds novice climbers.
 Done in 1941, with a hemp rope and three soft-iron pitons for protection, High Exposure was a world-class accomplishment.
+The route remains a rite of passage for aspiring rock climbers.

 In November 1975, Kraus reclimbed the route – his favorite – to celebrate his 70th birthday.
 Other significant Kraus's first ascents in the Gunks included: Northern Pillar 5.2 (The first technical rock climb in The Trapps; Three Pines 5.3; Horseman 5.5; Madame Grunnebaum's Wulst 5.6; Easy Overhang 5.2; Bitchy Virgin 5.7R (the first "R" rated climb in the Shawangunks); and Emilio 5.7 (the first aid climb in the Gunks – Kraus and Wiessner employed a shoulder stand).

-By the end of the 1940s, the Shawangunks had fifty-eight documented climbing routes.
+By the end of the 1940s, the Shawangunks had 58 documented climbing routes.
 Twenty-six of these were first ascents by Kraus; 23 were by Wiessner.

+In the 1950s, Kraus was behind a push by the Appalachian Mountain Club to regulate climbing in the Shawangunks and to install a safety code to prevent climbing accidents.
+This safety code led to conflicts with Lester Germer and The Vulgarians, a raucous group of rock climbers led by Dick Williams, who occasionally climbed in the nude.
+Kraus's effort was later abandoned.

+Kraus's U.S. climbing was not limited to the East Coast.
+He also scaled cliffs in the Wind River Range, the Teton Range, and the Bugaboos.
+In 1945, in the Wind Rivers, Kraus pioneered a new route on Mount Helen's Tower Ridge and lodged the first ascent of Skyline Peak and the first west-to-east traverse of the Triple Traverse.
+He also completed new routes on Mount Gannett's East Buttress, Mount Woodrow Wilson's South Face, and the Sphinx's South Ridge.